 What Gertrude Stein Taught Me About AI

-Much of what occurs during response generation—the “thinking”—is architected through training, but not fully understood.
+Much of what occurs during response generation—the “thinking”—is architected through training but not fully understood.
 The astronomical number of internal variables makes it nearly impossible to map how the system synthesizes its training data into a single coherent reply.

 Our understanding of human cognition remains equally elusive.
 The brain utilizes a distributed memory system: the visual image of a shoe, its tactile texture, and the motor skill required to tie its laces are stored in distinct neurological regions.
 This leads to a central mystery in neuroscience: how does the brain integrate these fragments into a single coherent experience?

 Various theories attempt to bridge this gap.
 Semantic retrieval suggests the brain aggregates related concepts to reconstruct memory.
-Hebbian Theory, proposed by Donald Hebb in 1949, suggests that associative pathways form when neurons “fire together” and “wire together”—creating physical links that reactivate with similar stimuli.
+Hebbian theory, proposed by Donald Hebb in 1949, suggests that associative pathways form when neurons “fire together” and “wire together”—creating physical links that reactivate with similar stimuli.

 The reality: we do not know how this storage system retrieves our fully connected memories.
 Similarly, we don’t fully understand how an LLM generates its responses.
 We cannot get even the largest models to perform with 100% predictability; they surprise us, hallucinate, confabulate.